AnnaFilipov93/ReLeaf/README.md

 YOLO v3 is used to detect the objects to separate between flowers and the leaves before sending each of the images to the corresponding model.

-A digital poster in Hebrew: https://annaf93.wixsite.com/releaf
+A digital poster in Hebrew:[Here]( https://annaf93.wixsite.com/releaf)

 To run the code just run the file app.py.